Billy DeBeck: Snuffy Smith

 DeBeck gained a growing interest into the culture of Appalachia in the 1930s and amassed a library on the subject that he later donated to Virginia Commonwealth University.
 Among the books he admired were those featuring Sut Lovingood by George Washington Harris; inside Sut Lovingood Yarns (1867) DeBeck produced his first sketch of Snuffy Smith, a character that grew from talking with and sketching the Appalachian hillbilly locals.
 Just as the strip's circulation was starting to flag, DeBeck introduced Snuffy in a storyline in which Barney inherited an estate in the mountains of North Carolina.
 After dodging the ornery hillbilly's bullets, the two became fast friends.
 The strip was eventually renamed Barney Google and Snuffy Smith, and Snuffy would take over from Barney Google as the central character.
 Lasswell, with his own country roots, provided much of the inspiration for Snuffy and his Appalachian environment.
 Especially, he provided a source for the locals' dialect.
 Hillbilly culture enjoyed much popularity in the 1930s; Snuffy Smith appeared the same year as Al Capp's Li'l Abner.
 By 1940, DeBeck's strip appeared in 210 newspapers with a combined circulation of ten million.

-The Charles Mintz studios produced four full-color animated Barney Google and Snuffy Smith shorts in 1935.
+Screen Gems produced four full-color animated Barney Google and Snuffy Smith shorts in 1935.
 The series had two more live-action adaptations in 1942: Bud Duncan starred as Snuffy Smith in Private Snuffy Smith and co-starred with Cliff Nazarro as Barney Google in Hillbilly Blitzkrieg.